PatrissolJuns/junsphp/readme.md

 }
 ```

-**Note:** Here we have definded a constructor in order to be able to access information about request so a controller must have this constructor.
+**Note:** Here we have defined a constructor in order to be able to access information about request so a controller must have this constructor.

 ### The View

-The view in this framework are found in `Views`.
+View in this framework are found in `Views`.

 Since we have yet include a template engine, the manipulation of variable is done directly in PHP code.

 If you pass a variable from the controller to a view trough a table like this example up so, that variable will be directly accessible form the views.

-Still continuos our example of Thing, here is a way to display a list of things:
+Still continuous our example of Thing, here is a way to display a list of things:

 ```PHP
 <h1>Thing</h1>